 GDPR Policy Notice

-The General Data Protection Regulation (“GDPR”) is a comprehensive new data protection law passed by the European Union (EU) that becomes effective on May 25, 2018.
-The legislation is designed to strengthen the data protection rights for individuals located within the EU.
-PeopleMetrics has taken the proper measures to be GDPR compliant when enforcement begins on May 25, 2018.
+The General Data Protection Regulation (“GDPR”) is a comprehensive new data protection law passed by the European Union (EU) that became effective on May 25, 2018.
+This legislation is designed to strengthen the data protection rights for individuals located within the EU.
+PeopleMetrics has taken the proper measures to be GDPR compliant.
 At PeopleMetrics, we are fully committed to privacy, security and data protection for all our customers’ data.

 The following information outlines certain key principles of GDPR and what we have done to prepare ourselves to meet GDPR requirements.
 Please note that this document does not provide legal advice and should not be used as such.